GoogleCloudPlatform/magic-modules/GOVERNANCE.md

 **Bad**

     <%
-      # List all virtual properties that are not nested objects alphabetically
+      # List all readonly properties that are not nested objects alphabetically
       my_properties = []
       object.all_proerties.each do |p|
-        if p.virtual && !p.is_a?(Api::Type::NestedObject)
+        if p.readonly && !p.is_a?(Api::Type::NestedObject)
           my_properties << p
-        end # p.virtual
+        end # p.readonly
       end # object...each
     %>
     <% my_properties.sort.each do |p| -%>